 In fact, the latest study has revealed that intermittent fasting and autophagy can boost up your immunity even against SARS-CoV-2 infection or COVID 19.
 The study recommends healthy individuals to follow intermittent fasting along with exercise and a nutritious diet to keep immunity potent against infections.

-How to Trigger Autophagy?
+How to Trigger Autophagy when fasting?

 Achieving autophagy helps in weight loss, better immunity, and also improves your overall health.
 The best way of triggering this cleaning mechanism is by increasing the fasting timeline between your meals.
 The signs of autophagy start appearing after around 6 hours of fasting.